oracle-livelabs/common/support/ocwsupportlab/ocwsupportlab.md

 ## Join the CloudWorld Community

-__If you have any questions, feel free to join the Oracle CloueWorld community on our public Slack channel #OCW-HOL-Support.__
+__If you have any questions, feel free to join the Oracle CloudWorld Discovery Lab community on our public Slack channel #support-discovery-lab.__

-It is a great place to get connected with everyone at CloudWorld.
-We are also sharing latest updates on sessions on the Slack channel
+Need to create an account first?
+Have a look at our LiveLab Sprint [How to create a Oracle DevRel Slack account?](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3469).

-Joing the #support-discovery-lab Slack channel in our public Slack workspace if you have questions about any of the Oracle CloudWorld hands-on labs.
+Join the #support-discovery-lab Slack channel in our public Slack workspace if you have questions about any of the Oracle CloudWorld hands-on labs.

-In case you do not have an account our public Oracle DevRel Slack workspace, have a look at our [LiveLab Sprint: How to create a Oracle DevRel Slack account?](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3469).

 > Tip: Use your HOL or Tutorial ID in your post.
 This helps us to find the correct expert.
 You can find the HOL or tutorial ID on the start page (you can, of course, also just tell us the actual title).